 TOS symptoms are positional intermittent compression of the brachial plexus and/or subclavian blood vessels.
 There are 3 areas that can cause the compression (2).
 1. Scalene triangle – Muscle spasms or chronically tight scalene muscles can compress the nerve plexus as the nerves travel through them.
 2. Costoclavicular Space – this narrow space can compress the nerves or blood vessels in several ways 3.
 Pectoralis Minor Space – typically poor posture leads to chronic tightness of this muscle and muscle spasms that in turn compress the structures under the muscle.

 Is TOS Serious?

 Like most syndromes, there is a variety from very mild cases to life-threatening.
 TOS is a group of symptoms in the chest, neck, shoulder, and arms and can be broken into 3 different types:

 1. Neurogenic thoracic outlet syndrome (nTOS).

 This most common type of thoracic outlet syndrome is characterized by compression of the brachial plexus.
-The brachial plexus is a network of nerves that come from your spinal cord and control muscle movements and sensation in your shoulder, arm and hand.
+The brachial plexus is a network of nerves that come from your spinal cord and control muscle movements and sensations in your shoulder, arm, and hand.
 This is considered the most common type of TOS, making up 95% of all cases.
-This creates a numbness feeling in the arm.
-It can be isolated to single nerve or multiple nerves (3).
+This creates a numb feeling in the arm.
+It can be isolated to a single nerve or multiple nerves (3).